-Founder and CEO Treasurer
+Founder and CEO Treasurer Paralegal

-It was through her work with prisoners that Susan learned about LWOP sentences, and how they are a massive human rights crisis perpetuated in plain sight in our country.
-In 2013, she made the difficult decision to leave Catalyst and attend law school, as she believed absent the training and status of a lawyer, she could not be as effective as she needed to be to make an important difference.
-After graduating summa cum laude from Concord Law School in 2016, Susan launched The Center for Life Without Parole Studies, and currently serves as its CEO.
+In 2013, Susan made the difficult decision to leave Catalyst and attend law school, as she believed absent the training and status of a lawyer she could not be as effective as she needed to be to make an important difference in ending LWOP.
+After graduating summa cum laude from Concord Law School in 2016, Susan launched The Center for Life Without Parole Studies, which she currently directs.
 Susan is now a licensed attorney, having passed the California Bar Exam in 2017.